Description

 Warnings

-Resveratrol should be used with caution in bleeding disorders and hormone-sensitive conditions.
-It interacts with anticoagulants (blood thinners) and medications that are metabolized by the liver, potentially altering the effectiveness of statins, anti-fungal drugs, and some antivirals.
+Resveratrol should be used with caution in individuals with bleeding disorders or hormone-sensitive conditions.
+It interacts with anticoagulants (blood thinners) and medications metabolized by the liver, potentially altering the effectiveness of statins, antifungal drugs, and some antivirals.

 Food Sources